aymericbeaumet/run/ideas.md

 - Allow to configure options for specific tags
 - Automatic support for node_modules/.bin
 - Support env expansion in commands
-- Offer to send stderr to chatgpt to get suggestions
 - Add a --dry-run flag that basically prints the commands instead of running

 Maybe support those options in run files?